 Cilantro Microgreens Grown From Split Seed Grows Quicker

 There’s nothing wrong or bad about either tray of cilantro microgreens.

-As you can see, the tray on the right grown from split cilantro seeds is taller, has filled out more, and the true leaves are bigger.
-The microgreens in the middle of the tray are starting to push those on the outside over the edge.
+As you can see, the tray on the right, grown from split cilantro seeds, is taller, has filled out more, and the true leaves are bigger.
+The microgreens in the middle of the tray are starting to push those outside over the edge.

 The Pink Elephant in the Room